exploratory-io/book/terms.md

 In the event that Exploratory takes action to suspend or terminate an account, we will make a reasonable effort to provide the affected account owner with a copy of their account contents upon request, unless the account was suspended or terminated due to unlawful conduct.

+Additionally, in the event that an account is suspended or terminated, any unused portion of the amount already paid at that time will be refunded.

+As of the current date (October 17, 2024), since the service began in May 2016, no paid accounts have been suspended nor terminated.
+However, with respect to free accounts (during the trial period or with the Public plan), we have had to delete accounts created based on spam or security concerns.

+The following are cases in which we may suspend or terminate an account:

+* Modifying, altering, or tampering with the service in a way that falsely implies an association with Exploratory or any other Exploratory service.
+* Reproducing, duplicating, copying, selling, reselling, or exploiting any part of the products and services, service usage, or access to the service without explicit written permission from Exploratory.
+* Publishing content that is illegal, offensive, threatening, defamatory, libelous, pornographic, obscene, or otherwise objectionable, or that may violate the intellectual property of others or these terms of use.
+* Engaging in verbal, physical, written, or any form of abuse (including threats of abuse or retaliation) towards Exploratory customers, members, employees, or officers.
+* Uploading, posting, hosting, or sending unsolicited emails, SMS, "spam" messages, viruses, or any code of a * destructive nature.
+* Accounts created or maintained by individuals associated with organized crime or other antisocial forces.

+If such issues are discovered, and unless the account is immediately suspended or terminated due to illegal activity, we will contact the account owner in advance regarding the issue.
+If it is not an issue, the account holder will need to explain or prove this.
+If the issue is not resolved, the account may be suspended or terminated.

 ## D. Temporary Suspension for non-payment

 Exploratory reserves the right to suspend your access to Exploratory' Products in the event that you fail to make payment for its subscription.